John Peter Van Ness: Personal life

-The couple lived at the Van Ness House, constructed in 1813 to 1816, located at Constitution Avenue and 17th Street, and 18th Street, N.W.
+The couple lived at the Van Ness Mansion, constructed in 1813 to 1816, located at Constitution Avenue and 17th Street, and 18th Street, N.W.
 It was demolished for the Pan American Union Building.

 Van Ness died on March 7, 1846, and was entombed in the Van Ness Mausoleum, which originally stood on H Street, N.W., between Ninth and Tenth Streets in Washington, D.C.
 His wife who had died September 9, 1832, was also entombed there.
 In 1872, the mausoleum and the Van Ness remains were moved to Oak Hill Cemetery in Georgetown.

 Philanthropy

 Although not a Catholic, Van Ness donated the land on which the cornerstone of St. Mary Mother of God church, at the southeast corner of Fifth Street and H Street, N.W. would be laid on March 25, 1846.
 The land donation was made with the stipulations that Catholic worship should begin there within one year, ensuring the completion of the church on October 18, 1846, and that worship be regularly continued there.
 If Catholic worship were to ever cease at the location, the land would revert to the Van Ness family.
 A new building was constructed in 1890, and the site continues to be the home of St. Mary Mother of God church.